 The Safe Drinking Water Act ("SDWA") and the Underground Injection Control ("UIC") program require that permits be obtained before drilling salt water disposal wells, and casing integrity monitoring be conducted periodically to ensure that the disposed waters are not leaking into groundwater.
 In addition, because some states have become concerned that the injection or disposal of produced water could, under certain circumstances, trigger or contribute to seismic activity, they have adopted or are considering additional regulations regarding such disposal methods.
 Changes in regulations or the inability to obtain permits for new disposal wells in the future may affect the ability of the operators of the Royalty Properties and the operators of the working interests and other properties underlying our NPIs to dispose of produced water and ultimately increase the cost of operation of the Royalty Properties and the working interests and other properties underlying our NPIs or delay production schedules.
-For example, in 2014, the Railroad Commission of Texas ("RRC") published a final rule governing permitting or re-permitting of disposal wells that would require, among other things, the submission of information on seismic events occurring within a specified radius of the disposal well location, as well as logs, geologic cross sections and structure maps relating to the disposal area in question.
-If the permittee or an applicant of a disposal well permit fails to demonstrate that the injected fluids are confined to the disposal zone or if scientific data indicates such a disposal well is likely to be or determined to be contributing to seismic activity, then the RRC may deny, modify, suspend or terminate the permit application or existing operating permit for that well.
+Certain state agencies, including those in Texas and Oklahoma, have implemented regulations authorizing the imposition of certain limitations on existing wells if seismic activity increases in the area of an injection well, including a temporary injection ban.
+For example, in Oklahoma, the Oklahoma Corporations Commission ("OCC") has implemented a variety of measures, including the adoption of the National Academy of Science's "traffic light system," pursuant to which the agency reviews new disposal well applications and may restrict operations at existing wells.
+Beginning in 2013, the OCC has ordered the reduction of disposal volumes into the Arbuckle formation.
+More recently, the OCC directed the shut in of a number of disposal wells due to increased earthquake activity in the Arbuckle formation and imposed further disposal well volume reductions in the Covington, Crescent, Enid, and Edmond areas.
+Moreover, vigorous public debate over hydraulic fracturing and shale gas production continues, and has resulted in dela

 In addition, several cases have recently put a spotlight on the issue of whether injection wells may be regulated under the Clean Water Act if a direct hydrological connection to a jurisdictional surface water can be established.
 The split among federal circuit courts of appeals that decided these cases engendered two petitions for writ of certiorari to the United States Supreme Court in August 2018, one of which was granted in February 2019.
-Oral arguments were presented to the Supreme Court in November 2019, and the Court is expected to rule sometime in 2020.
-EPA has also brought attention to the reach of the Clean Water Act's jurisdiction in such instances by issuing a request for comment in February 2018 regarding the applicability of the Clean Water Act permitting program to discharges into groundwater with a direct hydrological connection to jurisdictional surface water, which hydrological connections should be considered "direct," and whether such discharges would be better addressed through other federal or state programs.
-In a statement issued by EPA in April 2019, the Agency concluded that the Clean Water Act should not be interpreted to require permits for discharges of pollutants that reach surface waters via groundwater.
-But should the Supreme Court rule that Clean Water Act permitting be required for saltwater injections wells, the costs of permitting and compliance for the Royalty Properties and the working interests and other properties underlying our NPIs could increase.
+EPA has also brought attention to the reach of the Clean Water Act's jurisdiction in such instances.
+EPA issued a request for comment in February 2018 regarding the applicability of the Clean Water Act permitting program to discharges into groundwater with a direct hydrological connection to jurisdictional surface water, which hydrological connections should be considered "direct," and whether such discharges would be better addressed through other federal or state programs, but concluded in April 2019 that the Clean Water Act should not be interpreted to require permits for discharges of pollutants that reach surface waters via groundwater.
+However, in April 2020, the Supreme Court issued a ruling in the case County of Maui, Hawaii v.
+Hawaii Wildlife Fund, holding that discharges into groundwater may be regulated under the CWA if the discharge is the "functional equivalent" of a direct discharge into navigable waters.
+On December 10, 2020, EPA issued a draft guidance on the ruling, which emphasized that discharges to groundwater are not necessarily the "functional equivalent" of a direct discharge based solely on proximity to jurisdictional waters.
+If in the future CWA permitting is required for any saltwater injection wells as a result of the Supreme Court's ruling in County of Maui, Hawaii v.
+Hawaii Wildlife Fund, the costs of permitting and compliance for any injection well operations could increase.